-Public Speaking.
 Fear of Public speaking is actually ranked as number one of the types of social anxiety!
 This fear can prevent people from successfully advancing in school and work.
-Fear of public speaking is often a specific non generalized form of social anxiety disorder, meaning it does not necessarily co occur with other social phobias.

-Test Anxiety.
 Test anxiety is a form of social anxiety that consists of anxious thoughts and feelings as well as physiological responses.
 Test anxiety can cause one to be unable to remember previously learned information and also can cause issues with comprehending what is being asked and formulating clear thoughts.
 Sometimes test anxiety can be treated without a therapist.
-The steps are outlined below.
+The steps are outlined below

-Writers Block and Stage Fright.
 Both of these terms may refer to a form of social anxiety.
-Writers who have writers block frequently have an array of symptoms consistent with anxiety.
+Writers who have writers' block frequently have an array of symptoms consistent with anxiety.
 Thoughts and fears that they cannot come up with something to write, a feeling of panic and dread, and the experience of being unable to write because of their symptoms of anxiety.
 Stage fright is a similar concept.

 This page is about how self-compassion and mindfulness and skills such as forgiveness, kindness and compassion can help us with depression and anxiety.